sanand0/til/llms.md

       while True:
           output, tool_calls = llm(msg, too)
           print("Agent: ", output)  # Always print output if any
+          if (
+              tool_calls
-          if tool_calls:  # Continue executing tool calls until LLM decides it needs no more msg += [
+          ):  # Continue executing tool calls until LLM decides it needs no more msg += [
                   handle_tool_call(tc) for tc in tool_calls
               ]  # Allow multiple tool calls (may be parallel)